This is a tasty soup, that`s quick to make

 - Season with salt, pepper and sugar.
 Sugar depends on the acidic in the tomatoes.
 Bouillon Cubes are usually quite salty so be careful with salt as well.
 Finally flavours with cayenne pepper.
 NB!
 Remember it is strong, so the rule that one can always add more, but never withdraw applies.

-Served: Warm and with flat bread if desired.
+Poor Man’s Soup served: Warm and with flat bread if desired.

 Allergy: Gluten- and lactose free.
 High on FODMAP partly due to the onions, and depends on the type of vegetables you use